 Volunteers and interns are a very important part of our organization.
-CornerHouse's volunteers and interns help assure that the voices of children and adolescents are heard.
+CornerHouse’s volunteers help fulfill the mission—to listen and offer hope and healing to those silenced by trauma and violence.
 You can make a difference in the community by becoming an integral part of the important work that we do.

 Volunteering or interning at CornerHouse provides an opportunity to work directly with a small group of dedicated professional staff that is willing to make your volunteer/intern experience rewarding, educational, and hands-on.
 Whether it’s working directly with children and caregivers or helping with “behind the scenes” projects, your time and talents will be put to good use at CornerHouse.